Dowell-Lab/srworkshop/projectA/day07/gata1/01_load_qc_metadata.md

 once as a **worked example** on a single sample (**Step 1a** — already written), then loops over `GATA1_SAMPLES` so the sample names live in exactly one place.

+> Heads up: that loop reads every sample and builds a Seurat object for each
+> one, so it can take a little while to finish.
+Start it and be patient — it is
+> done when your prompt returns.

 **Build one object per sample.** Inside the loop, wrap each matrix in a Seurat object and — critically — stamp the sample name onto every cell: